ditsing/shadowrocks-async/README.md

 Encryption
 ----------
-Four types of ciphers are supported:
+Five types of ciphers are supported:

 * `chacha20-ietf-poly1305` provided by sodium
 * `xchacha20-ietf-poly1305` provided by sodium